-Current appropriations in each fund are limited to the sum of available cash, encumbered balances, and revenues estimated to be received in the current budget period.
+Policy Statement: Current appropriations in each fund are limited to the sum of available cash, encumbered balances, and revenues estimated to be received in the current budget period.

-By law, the budget must be balanced and expenditures cannot exceed available resources.
-A balanced budget is when total expenditures are equal to total revenues.
-However, the budget is also balanced in situations where total expenditures are less than total revenues, also called a surplus.
+Rationale: By law, the budget must be balanced and expenditures cannot exceed available resources.
+A balanced budget occurs when total expenditures equal total revenues.
+The budget is also balanced in situations where total expenditures are less than total revenues, called a surplus.
 A third type of a balanced budget is when total resources (previous year balance plus current year revenues) are greater than total expenditures.